MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

     - `inline increaseCurrentPlayerPlacesBy` method
 - Check whether the `GameCalculator` can return the `currentPlayer` name to be able to remove the `players` data structure at `Game`
     - Make `numPlayers` method `public` at `GameCalculator` and use it at `Game`
+    - Create a public method at `GameCalculator` called `nameBy` and passing the `player` parameter returning the player's name and use it at `Game`.
+Remove at `Game` the `players` data structure
+    - Although I do not really fancy the idea of storing players names at `GameCalculator`, I must admit that this data structure is mainly used at the `GameCalculator` and just exposing a simple method to be used at `Game`, the data structure duplication can be avoid